mariadb-operator/mariadb-operator/docs/METADATA.md

 #### Istio

-[Istio](https://istio.io/) injects the data plane container to all `Pods`, but you might want to opt-out of this feature in some cases:
+[Istio](https://istio.io/) injects the data-plane container to all `Pods`, but you might want to opt-out of this feature in some cases:

 ```yaml
 apiVersion: k8s.mariadb.com/v1alpha1